 Kohn, echoed Crosta’s sentiments, “Powerful whistleblower reward laws are an essential weapon in the war against wildlife trafficking.
 The NWC looks forward to representing Wildleaks and its associated wildlife whistleblowers.
 NWC receives wildlife crime reports from NGOs and Individuals, and then connects these informants to attorneys who can help submit their reports to U.S. authorities and apply for rewards under appropriate U.S. laws.
 Together, we can reverse the extinction crisis.”

 This collaboration is an outcome of ELI and WildLeaks’ strategic partnership development plan.
 Collaboration and partnership is crucial to ELI and WildLeaks’ missions – no single organization, entity, or individual has all the answers or all the resources needed to tackle the complex issue of wildlife crime.

 About Earth League International and WildLeaks

 Earth League International (ELI) is an innovative hybrid non-profit organization based in Los Angeles, California, that merges the worlds of high-level security, intelligence and conservation in service of wildlife and the people who protect it.
 Its mission is to protect wildlife through effective intelligence collection and investigative efforts.
 Web: www.earthleagueinternational.org

-WildLeaks is a not-for-profit collaborative project created, funded and managed by the Elephant Action League (EAL) in collaboration with a small group of wildlife trafficking and intelligence experts.
+WildLeaks is a not-for-profit collaborative project created, funded and managed by Earth League International (formerly Elephant Action League).
 The mission of WildLeaks is to receive and evaluate anonymous information and tips regarding wildlife and forest crimes and transform them into actionable operations.
 Web: www.wildleaks.org